What is Elder Abuse?

 We received support from the Aging and Adult Services Agency (AASA) to develop an elder abuse prevention program training and education network.
-Its effectiveness is predicated on research data and critical elements of establishing relationships with faith-based organizations in urban areas with dense minority populations; establishing a coalition infrastructure to collaborate among network members; engage in a strong commitment to its purpose by formalizing procedures to identify and report; and to clearly identify the program objectives to bring about efficacy.
+Its effectiveness is predicated on research data and critical elements of establishing relationships with faith-based organizations in urban areas with dense minority populations.
+Also, establishing a coalition infrastructure to collaborate among network members who will engage in a strong commitment to its purpose by formalizing procedures to identify and report, and to clearly identify the program objectives to bring about efficacy.
 These initiatives will be the core elements in building a successful community network in combating elder abuse.

-In 2017, we launched a pilot project to raise awareness and promote the prevention of elder abuse through alliance of faith-based organizations (Greater Burnette Baptist Church, Life Line Christian Center and Second Ebenezer Church) by providing education and awareness trainings on the problems and motivate individuals to speak openly with other members and religious leader about their circumstances as aging adults.
+In 2017, we launched a pilot project to raise awareness and promote the prevention of elder abuse through an alliance of faith-based organizations (Greater Burnette Baptist Church, Life Line Christian Center, and Second Ebenezer Church) by providing education and awareness training on the problems.
+Also to motivate individuals to speak openly with other members and religious leaders about their circumstances as aging adults.

 Adult Protective Services MI-MVP Protocol